-der velville R. Riggs, California, gave way to Maryland.
+National Secretary called the roll, when Department Commander Collins R. Riggs, California, gave way to Maryland.

-Department Commander James C. Tatman, Maryland: The asks for the floor subsequent to the Department of Pennsylvania, and Pennsylvania, before nominations are made by any other Department.
+Department Commander James C. Tatman, Maryland: The Department of Maryland yields to the Department of Pennsylvania, and asks for the floor subsequent to the nomination by the Department of Pennsylvania, before nominations are made by any other Department.

-the Drivilege of Brother Locke in nominating Brother Davis for Commander-in-Chief, and Brother Sautter, and others have taken pleasure in seconding that nomination.
-I wanted to use that word pleasure in making this nomination, but it has been used so much her today that I hesitate to use it again.
+the Drivings of Brother Locke in nominating Brother Davis for Commander-in-Chief, and Brother Sautter, and others have taken pleasure in seconding that nomination.
+I wanted to use that word making this nomination, but it has been used so much today that I hesitate to use it again.

 Frankly, it is a great deal more than just a pleasure which this organization has extended to me, at this moment.
-You have given me every honor in this organization, and I have appreciated all those honorsbut I want to say that the job I am about to Co is just about the his honor I have ever received, or can receive, in this organization
+You have given me every honor in this organization, and I have appreciated all those honors but I want to say that the job I am about to do is just about the him honor I have ever received, or can receive, in this organization

 I have known this Brother for a good many years, and during that period we had occasion to meet quite often.
 We haven't been able to get together as often as I would have liked in the last few years and I have missed our meetings.
 Years ago, I tried to get him to allow us to elect him Commander-in-Chief of this organization.
 He was always too busy, serving in the Army for many years.
-He felt he couldn't give the jo the time and effort he should and, therefore, declined.
+He felt he couldn't give the job the time and effort he should and, therefore, declined.
 He is still a busy man, but he does feel that he could serve in the position of Senior Vice Commander-in-Chief.